TimAstier/react-roguelike/ROADMAP.md

 - [ ] Hunger clock with impact on visibility
 - [ ] Pillar tile to climb and increase visibility
+- [ ] Burning entities can set flammable tiles on fire
 - [ ] Fix can see through diagonal walls
 - [ ] Why can see more on the left side at the end of corridors?
 - [ ] Move over the map by moving Viewport (see https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps/Square_tilemaps_implementation:_Scrolling_maps)